Bushnell Elite 6500 2.5-16×42 in Burris XTR rings and Warne Tactical mount

 I installed a Pelican 1450 case on My Shirley's scooter.
 Now it's lockable.
 She rides that bike a lot and has so much fun!
 When we ride together I think it's one of the most fun activities I've ever had with another person.

-The Battlescooter in VDV mode.
+Battlescooter VDV.
 Vegetable Delivery Vehicle.

 Out garden is going crazy and I'm giving away loads of zucchini, yellow squash, and cucumbers.
 Tomatoes and peppers are just coming around.
 All the herbs are gorgeous.
 Squash boats are awesome.
 It's like pizza bread with elk meat, and instead of bread you use squash.
 Delicious.
 I also cut some zucchini into shoestrings and tossed that into a hot pan with toasted slivered almonds and garlic.
 Yum!
 We've been eating a lot of kale in salads, and sauteed Swiss chard.
 All of it so good, and healthy, too!